xseman/xseman/QUOTES.md

 were easier to approach because you haven't got types that are this bother all\
 the time.
 Well it turns out that you can actually be more productive by having\
 types if you do it in a non-intrusive manner and if you work hard doing good\
-type inference and so forth.“\
+type inference and so forth.\
 ― Guido van Rossum (April, 2019)

 </br>

-“There is no decent place to stand in a massacre, but if a woman takes your\
+There is no decent place to stand in a massacre, but if a woman takes your\
-hand then go and stand with her”\
+hand then go and stand with her\
 ― Leonard Cohen

 <br/>

-“If the only tool you have is a hammer, it is tempting to treat everything as\
+If the only tool you have is a hammer, it is tempting to treat everything as\
-if it were a nail“\
+if it were a nail\
 ― Abraham Maslow

 <br/>

-“Take risks, if you win, you will be happy, if you lose, you will be wiser.”\
+Take risks, if you win, you will be happy, if you lose, you will be wiser.\
 ― Swami Vivekananda

 <br/>

-“If you risk nothing, then you risk everything.”\
+If you risk nothing, then you risk everything.\
 ― Geena Davis

 <br/>

-“First you imitate, then you innovate.”\
+First you imitate, then you innovate.\
 ― Miles Davis

 <br/>

-”A strange game.
-The only winning move is not to play.”\
+A strange game.
+The only winning move is not to play.\
 ― WarGames

 <br/>

-“Even if the grass is greener on the other side of the fence, keep to your own\
+Even if the grass is greener on the other side of the fence, keep to your own\
 side; it's where you belong.
-There you can plant your own grass and tend to\
+There you can plant your own grass and tend to it.\
-it.”\
 ― Richelle E. Goodrich

 <br/>

-”Simplicity is complicated; simplicity hides a great deal of complexity, and\
+Simplicity is complicated; simplicity hides a great deal of complexity, and\
-that both the simplicity and complexity are part of the design.”\
+that both the simplicity and complexity are part of the design.\
 ― Rob Pike

 <br/>

-”Never interrupt your enemy when he is making a mistake.”\
+Never interrupt your enemy when he is making a mistake.\
 ― Napoleon Bonaparte

 <br/>

-“Your worst enemy is your best teacher.”\
+Your worst enemy is your best teacher.\
 — Buddha

 <br/>

-“Be Water, My Friend.\
+Be Water, My Friend.\
 Empty your mind.\
 Be formless, shapeless, like water.\
 You put water into a cup, it becomes the cup.\
 You put water into a bottle, it becomes the bottle.\
 You put it into a teapot, it becomes the teapot.\
 Now water can flow or it can crash.\
-Be water, my friend.“\
+Be water, my friend.\
 — Bruce Lee

 <br/>

-“I'm suspicious of people who don't like dogs, but I trust a dog when it\
+I'm suspicious of people who don't like dogs, but I trust a dog when it doesn't\
-doesn't like a person.”\
+like a person.\
 ― Bill Murray

 <br/>

-“Don't get mad, get busy.”\
+Don't get mad, get busy.\
 ― Rob Muhlestein